microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/New-MgDirectoryRole.md

 HTTP Methods: GET, POST, DELETE.
 Read-only.
 Nullable.
+Supports $expand.
-To construct, see NOTES section for MEMBERS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for MEMBERS properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphDirectoryObject[]